-"The opinion of the leadership in our New York, Boston, Los Angeles, and Seattle operations all is that the Chicago Police are behind these robberies of our money.
+"The opinion of the leadership in our New York, Boston, Los Angeles, and Seattle operations is that the Chicago Police are behind these robberies of our money.
 We are people who always respond with extreme action when others threaten our business.
 These dirty cops must pay.
 I want this undercover cop, Merrick, dead.
 Do you hear me?
 Dead."

-Yilka Kartallozi jerked his chair closer to the table edge and said, "I have something I want to say."
+Yilka Kartallozi jerked his chair closer to the table edge.

+"I have something I want to say."

 "OK, Yilka.
 You have the floor."

-"I agree with the big bosses; the Chicago Police are robbing us of money collected by every territory's operation.
-We have to find the mole who is behind this.
-We have to teach the Chicago PD a lesson.
+"I agree with the big bosses.
+The Chicago Police are robbing us of money collected by every territory's operation.
+We must find the mole behind this and teach the Chicago PD a lesson.
 We should do something spectacular to make them think twice about bothering us or jailing our brothers.

 “One of the guys in the research department gave me a rundown on Officer Mackenzie Merrick.
 Do you know what I found?
-He's rich., His father is John Merrick, founder of the law firm Merrick, Dawson, and Brant, one of Illinois's most prestigious law firms.
+He's rich.
+His father is John Merrick, founder of Merrick, Dawson, and Brant, one of Illinois's most prestigious law firms.
 In addition to Mackenzie Merrick, the policeman, John has a son and a daughter who work in the firm.

 “Forget about killing Officer Merrick for now.
 Instead, let's ruin his life.
-Let's kill his father, plant a couple of 8-balls in his pocket.
+Let's kill his father and plant a couple of 8-balls in his car.
 Officer Merrick will know that he got his father murdered.
-He'll obsess on it, wallow in guilt for a couple years.
+He'll obsess over it and wallow in guilt for a couple years.
 Then we'll kill him our usual way, with his dick stuffed into his mouth, just like the old days.

 “We’ll send a shock wave all the way to City Hall.
-They'll beg the police to stop pressuring Albanian business, maybe force a reduction in charges for Besim and Luan.
+They'll beg the police to stop pressuring Albanian businesses and maybe force a reduction in charges for Besim and Luan.
 Hit back.
 It's our best response."

 Imer nodded his head.

 "I like that idea.
 Get some people to do surveillance on John Merrick.
 Find some habitual thing that he does that would make a hit possible.
 Yilka, this is your project.
 Make it happen but keep me informed."

-As the meeting broke up and everyone filed out the door, Imer turned to his friend, Lewis, and said: "I assume that you are not on board with this."
+As the meeting broke up and everyone filed out the door, Imer turned to his friend, Lewis.

+"I assume you are not on board with this."

 "No shit.
 You're taking a huge risk here."

 "Noted, my friend.
-You just keep rolling in the big bucks from the large, wealthy, and ponderous corporations.
-I will get rid of the nuisances that we face occasionally.
+You keep rolling in the big bucks from the large, wealthy, and ponderous corporations.
+I will get rid of the nuisances that we face occasionally.”

 CHAPTER 4